borg286/sorlock/index.md

 Often this is used to turn someone into a T-Rex (Huge).
 A Sorcerer gets 2, which can wall off a battlefield rather than just make an avoidable danger zone.
 T-Rexes average 53 damage per round.
 Careful as the fighter likely deals more damage, so check beforehand.
 Casters would accept if they don't want to blow a slot that needs concentration; the T-Rex has horrible AC.

 This also doubles as a preemptive and reactive healing spell.
 You preemptively give someone 136 temp HP.
 You can also reactively "heal" someone that's nearly dead, turning them into a threat rather than a risk.

-# Dangers with Darkness

-A common strategy with Sorlocks is to cast Darkness yet have Devil's sight.
-This will indeed give them protection and advantage for the cheap price of 2-3 spell points and their concentration.
-Sadly the drawbacks aren’t discussed.

-* Casting it on yourself and rushing into melee blinds both foe and ally alike.
-Not fun for anyone but you.

-* Casting it and hiding in a corner makes that corner a prime target for AoEs.

-* Monsters will likely start having true sight earlier than expected.

-* Your concentration slot could be used for so many other things.

-Lift yourself from the shackles of the extra DPR you do with advantage, and imagine the extra DPR you could do through others.

 # Damage lens